 To unfreeze the cable, you will need to unfreeze the steering cable using a vice grip.
 If there is a grime issue, clean the cable thoroughly and lubricate the tube before putting it back.
-But if you see a problem beyond repair, such as a severe rust issue, complete replacement of the cable and tube is required.
+But if you see a problem beyond repairs, such as a severe rust issue, a complete replacement of the cable and tube is required.

 In this article, besides providing a step-by-step guide on how to unfreeze a boat steering cable, we will discuss some common reasons for boat steering cable stiffness and preventive approaches you can take.

 - Steps to Unfreeze a Boat Steering Cable

 With proper techniques, unfreezing the cable doesn’t require a lot of tools.
 Quickly gather the following.